CBZ-D-velop/Ansible-Role-Labocbz-Install-Logwatch/README.md

 * Molecule now use remote Docker image by Lord Robin Crombez
 * Molecule now use custom Docker image in CI/CD by env vars
 * New CICD with needs and optimization

+### 2024-02-23: New CICD and fixes

+* Added support for Ubuntu 22
+* Added support for Debian 11/22
+* Edited vars for linting (role name and __)
+* Added generic support for Docker dind (can add used for obscures reasons ... user in use)
+* Fix idempotency
+* Added informations for UID and GID for user/groups
+* Added support for user password creation (on_create)
+* New CI, need work on tag and releases
+* CI use now Sonarqube

 ## Authors